pi-hole/docker-pi-hole/README.md

 ## Running Pi-Hole Docker

 [DockerCloud](https://store.docker.com/community/images/diginc/pi-hole) automatically builds the latest docker-pi-hole changes into images which can easily be pulled and ran with a simple `docker run` command.
+Changes and updates under development or testing can be found on the [dev tags](#development)

-One crucial thing to know before starting is the docker-pi-hole container needs port 53 and port 80, 2 very popular ports that may conflict with existing applications.
-If you have no other services or dockers using port 53/80 (if you do, keep reading below for a reverse proxy example), the minimum options required to run this container are in the script [docker_run.sh](https://github.com/diginc/docker-pi-hole/blob/master/docker_run.sh) or summarized here:
+One crucial thing to know before starting is this container needs port 53 and port 80, 2 very popular ports that may conflict with existing applications.
+If you have no other services or dockers using port 53/80 (if you do, keep reading below for a reverse proxy example), the minimum arguments required to run this container are in the script [docker_run.sh](https://github.com/diginc/docker-pi-hole/blob/master/docker_run.sh) or summarized here:

 ```
-IMAGE='diginc/pi-hole'
 IP_LOOKUP="$(ip route get 8.8.8.8 | awk '{ print $NF; exit }')"  # May not work for VPN / tun0
 IPv6_LOOKUP="$(ip -6 route get 2001:4860:4860::8888 | awk '{ print $10; exit }')"  # May not work for VPN / tun0
 IP="${IP:-$IP_LOOKUP}"  # use $IP, if set, otherwise IP_LOOKUP